-A high number of services – statutory and voluntary – help children progress, and we passionately believe that FOOTPRINTS CEC also makes a significant contribution.
-Greater independence, access to mainstream services and making friends depends on being able to do the day-to-day activities others take for granted.
+A high number of services – statutory and voluntary – help children progress, and we passionately believe that Footprints CEC also makes a significant contribution.
+Greater independence, access to mainstream services, and making friends depends on being able to do the day-to-day activities others take for granted.
 Our focus on developing vital communication and movement skills, and practising daily tasks such as eating, drinking, going to the toilet and seeking help, better equips children to go to school, attend appointments and take part in social activities.

-Our first year’s results showed:
+Our results showed:

 - 91% of children supported developed better movement and coordination skills

 - 90% achieved their individual goals

 “You can take from me that this tiny place genuinely and fundamentally changes the lives of these special little children and the lives of their parents – I know this because it’s changed our lives and I’ve seen it change others too.
 Some parents are without hope before they find Footprints.”
 Parent